Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 2 screens for small office and 4 screens for big office
 - 3 plugs for small office and 5 plugs for big office

 ### f.
 English Rooms

 English rooms are 40.50m² and are designed to fit 15 peoples.
-There will be 3 in total.

 English rooms have to contain:
 - 15 tables